shirgra/p-2022-093/Expirements/NetCache_2022/README.md

 6. topology.json
 ### The addition to connect with the data plaine
 Link for the topology: p4lang/tutorials/exercises/p4runtime/ [https://github.com/p4lang/tutorials/tree/master/exercises/p4runtime].
-1. mycontroller.py -> control_plaine.py
-2. advanced_tunnel.p4 -> to be applied to basic_tunnel.p4

 ## The Topology structure:
 ![topology](./topo.png)

-TODO add the explenation for the topology

-## TODOs and Tests:
-1. change s2,s3-runtime.json to smart switches.
-this can happen using https://github.com/p4lang/tutorials/tree/master/exercises/calc
-2. change the p4 file - > also use calc...
-3. map gilads code parts...
-4. add guilad's code parts
-5. change the makefile
-6. change the control plane